likeaj6/SwiftV0/src/pages/about/index.md

  SWIFT is a financial literacy organization which works with you to create resources and events that improve your financial well-being.

 Through these events and resources we hope to provide the means for you to better understand your personal finances and become financially independent.

-SWIFT was started in 2017 by Joshua Collin and Rafi Hares with the purpose of aiding

 # **What we Value**

+1. Teamwork
+2. Community
+3. Accountability
+4. Family